The largest fixed-seating venue on campus

-Schofield Auditorium is the largest fixed-seating venue on campus, with a seating capacity of 600.
-It is the setting for major presentations such as the Artists Series, The Forum, musical events, orientation welcomes and lectures.
+Schofield Auditorium is the largest fixed-seating venue on campus, with a seating capacity of 643.
+It is the setting for major presentations such as the Artists Series, The Forum, musical events, student performances and lectures.

 With its dynamic lighting and sound, LCD video wall and professional décor, Schofield Auditorium is one of the most versatile venues on campus.
 The space can be used for a variety of events from a professional presentation to a live music, dance or theatre show.
 The hall area outside the auditorium may also be reserved for setup as a registration area.